matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Using Cloud CDN**

 - Caches content between your users and your servers.
-    - Requests for cached content are routed to POPs.
+    - Requests for cached content routed to POPs.
     - Google's massive infrastructure can absorb attacks.

 **API management and monitoring**